-We laughed.
-Still no BankAmericard, but I had my own bank account and a trust fund – a true sign of being middle class is aspiring to move up.
+We laugh.
+Still no BankAmericard, but I have my own bank account and a trust fund – a true sign of being middle class is aspiring to move up.

-Isabelle cooked for the whole crew.
-Everyone but me got steaks.
-Somehow a chicken cordon bleu appeared before me.
-That lady loved me.
-I loved her cooking.
-After dinner we retired to the sitting room.
-Mummy requested a song.
-Everyone but Jack and I were exhausted from the previous night.
-I got up and sang my sappy love song to Jack, without accompaniment.
-He loved it and of course, Mummy was in seventh heaven.
+Isabelle cooks for the whole crew.
+Everyone but me gets steaks.
+Somehow a chicken cordon bleu appears before me.
+That lady loves me.
+I love her cooking.
+After dinner we retire to the sitting room.
+Mummy requests a song.
+Everyone but Jack and I are exhausted from the previous night.
+I get up and sang my sappy love song to Jack, without accompaniment.
+He loves it.
+Of course, Mummy is in seventh heaven.

 “I never feel this way.

 I wake up every day,

 You’re by my side,